NIH Grants Policy Statement

 The K99/R00 program has several unique eligibility criteria that are not generally applicable to other CDA programs.

 Generally the K99 phase is for 2 years; however, award recipients may transition earlier than 2 years when the recipient has been offered an acceptable position.
 Some NIH awarding ICs have issued specific guidance regarding the length of time in the K99 phase before transition may occur; therefore, recipients are advised to contact the awarding IC if early transition is being considered.
+In all cases, early transition is considered a prior approval request and therefore subject to the approval of the NIH in accordance with Requests for Prior Approval.

 Since the K99 and R00 phases are awarded independently, a no-cost extension can be executed should additional time be needed to complete the goals of the K99 phase.
 All terms and conditions of the K99/R00 award (including minimum effort requirements) remain in effect when the grant is in a no-cost extension.